 There is a risk of armed groups stopping vehicles (including public buses) on major roads to rob them, particularly at night.

 Street crime poses high risks for visitors.
 Most incidents involve opportunist snatches of purses, wallets, jewellery and other valuables.
-Thieves are particularly active in crowds.
-The areas near and around the UN Circle and the former Central Market in Ouagadougou experience the highest amount of street crime.
+Thieves are particularly active in crowded places.
+The areas near and around the UN Circle and the former Central Market in Ouagadougou experience a high amount of street crime.
 You should take sensible precautions.
-Don’t carry valuables in public places or walk alone at night.
+Do not carry valuables in public places or walk alone at night.

 British nationals are increasingly being targeted by scam artists operating in West Africa.
-The scams come in many forms: romance and friendship, business ventures, work and employment opportunities, and can pose great financial risk to victims.
+The scams come in many forms such as romance and friendship, business ventures, work and employment opportunities, and can pose great financial risk to victims.

-If you decide to travel outside of Ouagadougou against FCDO advice, you should take professional security advice and avoid travel between towns by road at night, particularly from Bobo Dioulasso to Côte D’Ivoire, and Fada to Benin and Togo, due to a history of incidents in these areas.
+If you decide to travel outside of Ouagadougou against FCDO advice, you should take professional security advice and avoid travel between towns by road at night, particularly from Bobo Dioulasso to Côte d’Ivoire, and Fada to Benin and Togo.
+There is a history of violent incidents in these areas.

 Incidents are not confined to principal routes.
-Secondary roads (notably roads in the east to Benin, Bogande and Gayeri) are also affected.
+Secondary roads (notably roads in the east to Benin, Bogandée and Gayeri) have also been affected.

-You should also take care if you are travelling by road between Burkina Faso and Niger.
-You should travel in convoy where possible and seek local advice before setting out.
+You should also take care if you’re travelling by road between Burkina Faso and Niger.
+Travel in convoy where possible and seek local advice before setting out.
 Following the military takeover in neighbouring Niger in July 2023, there is a heightened risk of increased instability in Burkina Faso.

-Armed roadside banditry is a problem across the country, and the number of attacks is increasing.
+Armed roadside banditry is a problem across the country, and the number of attacks has increased in recent years.
 Drivers who have refused to stop for robbers have been shot at.
 Remote and border regions are particularly vulnerable but there have been attacks on the main road between Ouagadougou and Bobo-Dioulasso.

 You can drive in Burkina Faso using a UK driving licence.

-With a few exceptions, roads are poor with few street lights.
+With a few exceptions, roads are poor with few streetlights.
 There is a risk of banditry and hitting stray livestock.
 Road conditions off the main roads are often difficult, especially in the rainy season (June-September).
 Vehicles do not always have headlights and are often in poor condition.
 There is a history of violent incidents along roads in areas outside Ouagadougou.